norvig/paip-lisp/docs/chapter7.md

 > MIT computer scientist

-STUDENT !!!(span) {:.smallcaps} was another early language understanding program, written by Daniel Bobrow as his Ph.D. research project in 1964.
+STUDENT was another early language understanding program, written by Daniel Bobrow as his Ph.D. research project in 1964.
 It was designed to read and solve the kind of word problems found in high school algebra books.
 An example is: